Search by Keyword

 An interesting footnote regarding what transpired during this session and the following couple of days is that the “Sgt.
 Pepper” album, their laborious but groundbreaking acheivement of the past six months, had finally been released to almost unanimous acclaim.
 In his book “Here, There and Everywhere,” engineer Geoff Emerick relates: “For weeks afterward, it seemed that there was a new glowing review published almost daily, and George (Martin), Richard (Lush) and I read each one excitedly, taking great pride in all the hard work and effort we had put into the album.
 The Beatles themselves were quite pleased as well; it was a frequent topic of conversation in the studio, and they were highly amused at some of the more academically oriented reviews that praised them for a musical sophistication that they themselves were largely unaware of.
 Lennon in particular took great delight in reading some of those reviews out loud in his finest toff-nosed upper-class voice, often ending the recital with a decidedly Souse 'What the fook is that twat on about?'”

-Regarding the accomplishments of this day, five takes of this experimental addition to “You Know My Name (Look Up The Number)” were recorded, these being so discordant and far removed from the task at hand that they were labeled “Instrumental – Unidentified” on the tape box.
-By 2 am the following morning, the session was over, The Beatles leaving the studio to rethink what next to do to develop the song further.
+Regarding the accomplishments of this day, five takes of an experimental addition to “You Know My Name (Look Up The Number)” were recorded, these being so discordant and far removed from the task at hand that they were labeled “Instrumental – Unidentified” on the tape box.
+By 2 am the following morning, the session was over, The Beatles leaving the studio to rethink what to do next in order to develop the song further.

 The first thing tackled on this day was “Part 2” of the song, twelve takes being recorded of a ska influenced rendition of the song's progression.
 'Take 12' was deemed the best, this consisting of the song's pattern repeated three times with a brief outro tacked onto the end, the instrumentation appearing to be Paul on piano, John and George on guitar and Ringo on drums.
 As with the previously recorded "Part 1," this section was recorded without vocals at this point, these to be overdubbed later.

-Then came “Part 5,” which only took a single take to perfect.
-Once again, Paul is on piano, Ringo on drums and presumably John on bass and George on vibraphone toward the conclusion of the song.
+Then came “Part 5,” which only needed a single take to perfect.
+Once again, Paul is on piano with Ringo on drums and, presumably, John on bass and George on vibraphone which appears toward the conclusion of the song.
 This section is agreeably described by musicologist Alan Pollock as “a cool jazzy backing track” with “a swinging ride beat,” the appearance of the vibraphone and a saxophone in the final measures confirming the group's intention...“the greatest tea-room orchestra in the world,” as David Frost labeled them during their “Hey Jude” promo film shoot.

 But who was this mysterious saxophonist?
 “Brian Jones is playing sax on it, I believe,” Lennon stated during his 1980 Playboy interview.
 When Mark Lewisohn asked Paul if it was Brian Jones of The Rolling Stones or of The Undertakers playing saxophone on the song, Paul replied, “It was Brian Jones of The Stones.
 He turned up very, very nervous with a sax, and we said, 'Oh, we thought you'd bring a guitar!' and he'd brought a sax.
 I invited him to the session.
 Absolutely definitely Brian of The Stones...Unequivocably, as they say.”